ASML Company Profile

 Source notes

 Income statement data comes from Consolidated Statements of Operations.
 Revenue uses "Total net sales." grossProfit uses "Gross profit." operatingIncome uses "Income from operations." rdExpense uses "Research and development costs."
 Capital expenditure uses the cash flow statement line item "Purchase of property, plant and equipment."
-Amounts are stored in EUR millions—aligned with the recurring language in the collected filing notes, without restating row-level figures here.
+Amounts are stored in EUR millions—aligned with the recurring language in the filing notes, without restating row-level figures here.

 Fiscal-year treatment